octodns/octodns/docs/records.md

 #### Restrict Record manipulations

-OctoDNS currently provides the ability to limit the number of updates/deletes on DNS records by configuring a percentage of allowed operations as a threshold.
+octoDNS currently provides the ability to limit the number of updates/deletes on DNS records by configuring a percentage of allowed operations as a threshold.
 If left unconfigured, suitable defaults take over instead.
 In the below example, the Dyn provider is configured with limits of 40% on both update and